dart-lang/site-www/src/tools/pub/automated-publishing.md

 To publish a package using exported service account keys:

-1. Setup gcloud to authenticate using `key-file.json` (created in previous step)
+1. Setup gcloud to authenticate using `key-file.json` (created in the previous step)

     ```sh
     gcloud auth activate-service-account --key-file=key-file.json